The 28 GeV Dimuon Excess in Lepton Specific 2HDM: Lepton Specific THDM

-The rich vacuum structure of 2HDMs also allows to accommodate some implications such as lepton flavor violation or flavor changing neutral currents.
-The severe constraints on the tree-level lepton flavor violation strongly restricts the Yukawa couplings between the charged leptons and the Higgs bosons.
-In addition, the absence of the flavor changing neutral currents can be satisfied by imposing a $Z_{2}$ symmetry,and different $Z_{2}$ symmetries lead to different types of 2HDMs.
-We choose to impose a $Z_{2}$ symmetry such that $\Phi_{1}\rightarrow -\Phi_{1}$, $\Phi_{2}\rightarrow \Phi_{2}$ and $e_{R}\rightarrow -e_{R}$ is applied to the scalar potential and Yukawa Lagrangian in the 2HDM framework, where $\Phi_{i}$ are the scalar fields, while $e_{R}$ denotes the right-handed charged lepton.
-Assuming all other fields are even under this $Z_{2}$ symmetry leads to a Yukawa Lagrangian such that quarks interact only with $\Phi_{2}$, while leptons have a vertex only with $\Phi_{1}$ as follows:
+The rich vacuum structure of THDMs can also yield some implications on charged lepton flavor violation (cLFV) or flavor changing neutral currents (FCNC).
+The severe constraints on the tree-level (cLFV) \cite{Adam:2013mnn,Aubert:2009ag} strongly restrict the Yukawa couplings between the charged leptons and the Higgs bosons.
+These constraints and the absence of FCNC processes can be satisfied by imposing a $\mathcal{Z}_{2}$ symmetry \cite{Ko:2012hd,Nomura:2019wlo}.
+We choose to impose a $\mathcal{Z}_{2}$ symmetry such that the scalar potential and the Yukawa Lagrangian remain invariant when the fields transform as $\phi_{1} \rightarrow -\phi_{1}$, $\phi_{2}\rightarrow \phi_{2}$ and $e_{R}\rightarrow -e_{R}$, where $e_{R}$ denotes the right-handed charged leptons.
+Assuming all other fields are even under this $\mathcal{Z}_{2}$ transformation leads to the following Yukawa Lagrangian:

-where $Q$ and $L$ stand for the left-handed quark and lepton doublets, while $u_{R}$, $d_{R}$ and $e_{R}$ are the right-handed $SU(2)$ singlet quark and lepton fields respectively.
-This class of THDM models refer to LS-2HDM.
-We have suppressed the family indices for simplicity, and $\tilde{\Phi}_{2}=i\sigma_{2}\Phi_{2}$.

-In the LS-2HDM framework, if the light Higgs bosons are formed mostly by the fields in $\Phi_{1}$, then their interactions with the quarks become proportional to $\cot\beta$, and their contributions are suppressed, { if $\tan\beta$ is large.} If the ligthest CP-even Higgs boson is required to be the SM-like Higgs boson, then the consistent solutions yield the SM-like Higgs boson mostly formed by $\Phi_{2}$.
-This is because the top quark receives its large tree-level mass from vacuum expectation values (VEVs) of the fields in $\Phi_{2}$, and the relevant Yukawa couplings cannot compensate small VEVs in $\Phi_{2}$ due to the perturbativity condition.
-Thus, one can conclude that consistent solutions are more likely yield the SM-like Higgs boson mostly formed by the fields of $\Phi_{2}$ doublet.
-In this case, $A-$boson couples to the matter fields inversely proportional to $\tan\beta \equiv v_{2}/v_{1}$, where $v_{1,2}$ are the VEVs of $\Phi_{1,2}$.
-Table \ref{tab:yuk} summarizes the couplings of the Higgs bosons to the matter fields.

-Imposing CP-conservation, the invariance under the $Z_{2}$ symmetry significantly simplifies the most general Higgs potential.
-However, the perturbativity constraint on the scalar potential requires a soft term which breaks ${Z}_{2}$ \cite{Gunion:2002zf}.
-In this context, the scalar potential can be given as

-where $m_{1,2,3}$ are the mass terms for the Higgs doublets, and $\lambda_{i}$ stand for the couplings between the Higgs fields.
-In writing the scalar potential above we follow the general { notation in \cite{Branco2:2011iw}, where} $\lambda_{4,6,7,8,9,10}$ are required to be zero by the invariance under the charge conjugation, and $Z_{2}$ symmetry mentioned in the beginning of this section.
-Note that the term with $m_{3}$ softly breaks the ${Z}_{2}$ symmetry as well as mixing the Higgs fields together with $\lambda_{3}$ and $\lambda_{5}$.
-The physical spectrum, as is well known, includes two CP-even and one CP-odd neutral Higgs bosons, as well as two charged Higgs bosons.
-These physical states can be obtained by rotating the mixing parameters away by field redefinitions.
-Defining $\tan\beta \equiv v_{2}/v_{1}$ and $v^{2}=v_{1}^{2}+v_{2}^{2}$, the tree-level mass-squared matrix for the CP-even Higgs fields can be obtained as follows: